Ferrara: Religion

+The Church of San Cristoforo alla Certosa, former monastic church of the Ferrara Charterhouse (Certosa di Ferrara), dates from 1498 and remains on the site of a former charterhouse or Carthusian monastery, sponsored by the Duke Borso d'Este in 1452.
+After being suppressed in the time of Napoleon, the church was reconsecrated in 1813, and a large public cemetery was inaugurated on the site the same year.

 Music

 The Ferrarese musician Girolamo Frescobaldi was one of the most important composers of keyboard music in the late Renaissance and early Baroque periods.
 His masterpiece Fiori musicali (Musical Flowers) is a collection of liturgical organ music first published in 1635.
 It became the most famous of Frescobaldi's works and was studied centuries after his death by numerous composers, including Johann Sebastian Bach.
 Maurizio Moro (15??–16??) an Italian poet of the 16th century best known for madrigals is thought to have been born in Ferrara.

 Cinema

 Ferrara is the birthplace of Italian film directors Michelangelo Antonioni and Florestano Vancini.
 The latter shot in Ferrara his 1960 film Long Night in 1943.
 The town was also the setting of the famous 1970 movie The Garden of the Finzi-Continis by Vittorio De Sica, that tells the vicissitudes of a rich Jewish family during the dictatorship of Benito Mussolini and World War II.
 Furthermore, Wim Wenders and Michelangelo Antonioni's Beyond the Clouds in (1995) and Ermanno Olmi's The Profession of Arms in (2001), a film about the last days of Giovanni dalle Bande Nere, were also shot in Ferrara.

 In the third season of Medici (TV Series), Girolamo Riario's men seize Ferrara, 100 miles from Florence and takes their salt.
 Based on the actions by Riario, Pope Sixtus IV condemns Riario and accepts Lorenzo's invitation to a peace conference in Bagnolo.
 The attack by Riario’s men on Ferrara was filmed at Castle of Oliveto in Castelfiorentino, once the residence of the noble Pucci family of Florence.